jerela/mola/README.md

 ### Matrix

 **Matrix** is the main class of **mola**.
+In practice, the elements of the matrix are implemented with lists.
 Most of its functionality involves calling methods from this class.
 However, for a more user-friendly approach, I plan on implementing some wrapper functions you can call directly (e.g., "linear_least_squares()" to perform linear regression).

 ## TODO:
 - checks to see if matrix is positive/negative definite/semidefinite